 Skip to main content

-Solar & Battery Rebates in New York, United States Incentives & Costs
+Solar & Battery Savings in New York, United States Get quotes from local installers

 Design solar and battery systems for New York using Photonik's professional design platform.
 New York supports solar adoption through the NY-Sun program offering grants covering 5-10% of system costs, plus a 25% state tax credit up to $5,000.
 The state also offers sales and property tax exemptions.